The bean-to-bar chocolate label, and why it matters to cacao farmers

 While the model in itself doesn’t guarantee ethicality or quality (many unethical mainstream chocolate brands are technically bean-to-bar), it’s a system that’s very much conducive to these things since a shorter and more focused supply chain allows for traceability, quality, and increased production transparency.
 These in turn should, ideally, ensure better pay and working conditions and put cacao farmers in a less vulnerable position.

-The bean-to-bar trade model and the mass of rising private-public partnerships push for and are mostly conducive to inclusive growth, which is key to sustainable economic growth.
-Needless to say, it’s also one of the more socially responsible ways to overhaul an industry that’s built, historically, on cheap labor and outright exploitation.
+The bean-to-bar model and private-public partnerships are mostly conducive to inclusive growth, which is key to sustainable economic growth.
+They are also one of the more socially responsible ways to overhaul an industry that’s built on cheap labor and exploitation.

 But it doesn’t and it shouldn’t end there.
 Many modern consumers have become almost desensitized to these claims, which, while impressive in theory, don’t always necessarily translate to actual sustainable practice (see: free range eggs and Starbucks’ commitment to Fair Trade standards).
 One alternative way to treat these claims may be to consider them as minimum standards, and not just advocacies.
 To see better wages and working conditions for cacao farmers as norms, and then ask what else can be done to improve the cacao farmers’ agency and leverage.